bal-asha/nurture-ui/README2.md

 The product represents a big suite of front-end developer tools that can help you jump start your project.
 We have created it thinking about things you actually need in a dashboard.
 Light Bootstrap Dashboard React contains multiple handpicked and optimized plugins.
 Everything is designed to fit with one another.
-As you will be able to see, the dashboard you can access on MNG is a customization of this product.
+As you will be able to see, the dashboard you can access on Bal-Asha is a customization of this product.

 It comes with 6 filter colors for the sidebar (`black`, `azure`,`green`,`orange`,`red`,`purple`) and an option to have a background image.